GochoMugo/fancy-aliases/README.md

 **Note:** Documenting these aliases is plainly tedious, and **not** worth automating.
 Read through the [`aliases.sh`][script] file instead.
 It is simple!

-The aliases wrap around the following commands:
+The aliases wrap around the following CLI apps:

 1. **apt-get**
 1. **cd**